alexarmstrongutd/TypeChef-Adapted/README.md

 5. Go to the directory axtls-code and run ```make allyesconfig```
 6. Run ```sudo apt install liblua5.3-dev``` to install lua headers needed for make
 7. Run ```make``` there will be some problems due to missing C# files but ignore them
-8. Run ```git clone https://github.com/alexarmstrongutd/TypeChef-Tools.git``` in the main parent directory
+8. Clone this repo in the main parent directory
-9. Copy HeaderCreator.py over into axtls-code directory
+9. Copy HeaderCreator.py from the tools directory over into axtls-code directory
 10. Run ```python3 HeaderCreator.py``` to create openfeatures.txt and header.h
 11. Append the contents of openfeatures.txt into the openfeatures file in the GNUCHeaders Directory
 12. Run ```wget https://github.com/paulgazz/kconfig_case_studies/raw/master/cases/axtls_2_1_4/kconfig.dimacs``` for the dimacs file